entitize/MaskGIT-PAT/README.md

-# MaskGIT-pytorch
+# MaskGIT-PAT

+We apply MaskGIT to photoacoustic tomography (PAT) to resolve spatial-aliasing and limited view The code in this repo is based on [MaskGIT-pytorch](https://github.com/dome272/MaskGIT-pytorch)

-Commands to run to setup HPC
+Commands to run to setup on Caltech HPC
 ```
 cd ~
 git clone https://github.com/entitize/MaskGIT-PAT/